sea212/winternitz-one-time-signature/README.rst

 ~~~~~~~~~~~~~~~~~~~~
 Winternitz extended lamports algorithm by offering the possiblity to decide
 how many bits will be signed together.
 The amount of numbers those bits can
-represent is called the Winternitz parameter (:math:`w = 2^{bits}`).
+represent is called the Winternitz parameter (`w = 2^{bits}`).
 This method offers the huge
 advantage that the user of this algorithm can choose the time and space tradeoff
 (whether speed or storage capacity is more relevant).
 A fingerprint of the message which
-will be signed is split into groups of :math:`ceil(log_2(w))` bits.
+will be signed is split into groups of `ceil(log_2(w))` bits.
 Each of these groups gets one secret key.
-Each verification key is derived by hashing the secret key for each group :math:`2^{w-1}` times.
+Each verification key is derived by hashing the secret key for each group `2^{w-1}` times.
 All verification
 keys will be published and represent one unified verification key.
 When signing a message, the
-fingerprint of the message is split into groups of :math:`ceil(log2(w))` bits.
+fingerprint of the message is split into groups of `ceil(log2(w))` bits.
 To create the signature, the
-private key for each bit group is hashed :math:`bitgroup_value` times, where :math:`bitgroup_value` is the value
+private key for each bit group is hashed `bitgroup_value` times, where `bitgroup_value` is the value
 of the bitgroup.
 Additionally a (inverse sum) checksum is appended, which denies man-in-the-middle
 attacks.
-The checksum is calculated from the signature, split into bit groups of :math:`ceil(log2(w))` bits, and
+The checksum is calculated from the signature, split into bit groups of `ceil(log2(w))` bits, and
 signed.
-To verify the signature, the fingerprint of the message is first split into bit groups of :math:`ceil(log2(w)`
+To verify the signature, the fingerprint of the message is first split into bit groups of `ceil(log2(w)`
 bits each.
 The basic idea is to take the signature of each bit group, calculate the verification key
 from it and finally compare it to the published verification key.
 Since the signature was hashed
-:math:`bitgroup_value` times, all you have to do to calculate the verification key from the signature
+`bitgroup_value` times, all you have to do to calculate the verification key from the signature
-is to hash the signature :math:`2^{w-1} - bitgroup_value - 1` times.
+is to hash the signature `2^{w-1} - bitgroup_value - 1` times.
 Besides verifing the message, the verifier
 must also calculate the checksum and verify it.

 Setup